 “Well did you know that Ellen is one of the ‘holy lesbian trinity’?”

 “No I didn’t.
 Tell me, have you decided what you want to do at university yet?”
 Amanda inquired, feigning a post-referendum innocence she really wasn’t feeling.

 “Ellen is ‘lesbian God,’ ok?
 And you know Sue Sylvester, the cheerleading coach on Glee?
 Well she’s played by Jane Lynch who’s ‘lesbian holy ghost’.”

 “Is that right?
 Amanda said, “this chicken is very tender!”

-“It’s monkfish granny, anyway Hayley Kiyoko whose single I played you for you in the car this morning?
+“It’s monkfish granny, anyway Hayley Kiyoko whose single I played you in the car this morning?
 The one called Girls like Girls?
 So, she was a Disney star when she was a younger but now she makes ‘sublime queer electropop’?
 And she’s aka ‘lesbian Jesus’.”